CyanoFresh/PHP_SmartHome/README.md

-Yii2 Template
+Smart Home control by Yii2 + Arduino + WebSockets (RatchetPHP)
 ============================

-This is my template for quick project development.
-Based on basic template but with environments and other features.
+This is my personal app for control my smart house. built on Yii2 Framework, used RatchetPHP for WebSockets and all it's tied with Arduino UNO with aREST library on it.

 DIRECTORY STRUCTURE